EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // list all calendar names - returns this JS Object to the success callback: [{"id":"1", "name":"first"}, ..] window.plugins.calendar.listCalendars(success,error);

-  // find all events in a named calendar (iOS only for now) window.plugins.calendar.findAllEventsInNamedCalendar(calendarName,success,error);
+  // find all events in a named calendar (iOS only for now, this includes a list of attendees (if any)) window.plugins.calendar.findAllEventsInNamedCalendar(calendarName,success,error);

   // change an event (iOS only for now)